laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 The `assertSee` and `assertDontSee` assertions on the `TestResponse` class will now automatically escape values.
 If you are manually escaping any values passed to these assertions you should no longer do so.
-If you need to assert unescaped values, you may pass `false` as the second argument.
+If you need to assert unescaped values, you may pass `false` as the second argument to the method.

 ### Validation